 No. 16 Wisconsin overwhelms Savannah State 101-60

+It was just the kind of confidence-building rout that Wisconsin needed after 74-69 loss in overtime last week to in-state rival Marquette.
+That game was also preceded by mostly down-to-the-wire contests against more evenly-matched schools.

+The Badgers (9-2) took care of Savannah State in a hurry on Thursday.

 Davison was 6 of 9 from 3-point range.
-Preseason All-American Ethan Happ had 18 points and 11 rebounds, and freshman Tai Strickland added a career-high 14 points for Wisconsin (9-2).
+Preseason All-American Ethan Happ had 18 points and 11 rebounds, and freshman Tai Strickland added a career-high 14 points.

-The Badgers shot 71 percent in the first half to take a 69-32 lead in their first 100-point game since 2013.
+The Badgers shot 71 percent in the first half to take a 37-point lead on their way to their first 100-point contest since 2013.
 Savannah State (3-9) is the only team in Division I allowing 100 points a game.

+''We try to do it and play the game the right way ... that will reinforce (good) habits,'' Wisconsin coach Greg Gard said. ''We don't change our demands regardless of scores or opponents.''

 Jaquan Dotson had 20 points to lead the Tigers, a team that likes to shoot 3s.
 Second in the NCAAs in hitting 13 3s a game, Savannah State managed to shoot 11 of 39 (28 percent) from the arc at the Kohl Center.